when in Rome...

 Limited transportation / Embargo

 All destinations: The maximum number of animals allowed to be transported per person is two (regardless of whether the animals travel in the cabin or in hold).
 Dogs and cats may travel only once they have reached the age of 12 weeks.
-For flights from/to USA, it is permitted from 16 weeks.
+For flights from / to USA animals must have reached the age of 16 weeks.

-- Seychelles (Mahé) - An embargo on all types of animal transportation is in place
+- Ireland - An embargo on all types of animal transportation is in place.

-- Scotland (Edinburgh, Inverness) – All animals must be booked as cargo through Extrordinair.
+- Scotland (Edinburgh) – All animals must be booked as cargo through Extrordinair.

 Travelling in the cabin

 The container must be closed whilst on board and your pet's head must stay within the pet container.
 The animal is not allowed to leave the container during your stay on board.
 The container must be stowed under your seat for the duration of the flight.
 The nature of the seats on the Airbus 330/340 makes this impossible in Business Class.
-The crew will put the transport container in the wardrobe, in an overhead locker, or under an Economy Class seat for takeoff and landing.;;;
+The crew will put the transport container in the wardrobe, in an overhead locker, or under an Economy Class seat for takeoff and landing.
+Please note that a passenger travelling with an animal may never, for safety reasons, be seated in a bulkhead or emergency exit seat.
+If you want to take your pet in the cabin with you, it is essential that you book this in advance, up to 4 days before your departure, through our service center via +41 (0)848 333 593 or via our contact form.

 The right pet carrier